 The 2019 Dublin Safewalks Program will include both sidewalk replacement and sidewalk shaving.
 The replacement locations are included on the map above.
 Some shaving locations are still being determined.
 Residents will be notified if their sidewalks are being improved as part of this year’s program.
-The schedule has not yet been determined.

 The shaving process takes approximately 30-60 minutes per location, while the replacement process typically takes less than ten days from start to finish.
 See below for more information on both processes.